AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 * Do the [pro-social values test](#pro-social-values) and the BIG5 [test](https://understandmyself.com), using the former and your conscientiousness to moderate the effect of JCM task significance
 * Experiment with short-listed jobs, by volunteering, doing unpaid internships, or workshops, to get as close to the jobs daily tasks as you can, and re-assess JCM and personal fit
 * Ensure the absence of: overqualification, underqualification, fast working speed, low status, working alone, no social feedback from others, and poor performance
-* Optimally work for an organisation with < 20 people
+* Optimally work for an organization with < 20 people
 * Once you are in a job, to improve JCM, try: rotating jobs, adding tasks/variety to your job, adding responsibility/autonomy to your job
 * Negotiate your salary or change jobs if income < 700aud/wk
 * Live as close to work as possible, ideally < 15 minutes distance, ideally walking or cycling